 What You Can Do With This Information

-Diversity and Prosperity see institutions as vital infrastructure with enormous potential for community benefit.
-Nevertheless, it’s worth questioning at what point most institutions tend to prioritize their own preservation over the health of the entire arts ecosystem.
+- At what point do most institutions tend to prioritize their own preservation over the health of the entire arts ecosystem?

 On the Cultural Specificity of Symphony Orchestras (2017)